 Description Of The Mosquito

-The average mosquito is about ¼ inch long, and has a slender body and six long legs.
+The average mosquito is about ¼ inch long and has a slender body and six long legs.
 The clear wings have scales on the veins, as does the body.
 The first thing you notice about the head is the long, slender mouthparts, but they also have compound eyes and slender antennas.
 The color of the mosquito varies by species but is generally dark.
 The Asian tiger mosquito is black with white stripes.
-It is an invasive species but has naturalized in this area.
+It is an invasive mosquito species in Dallas but has naturalized in this area.

 Mosquitoes spread diseases that can kill humans, horses, dogs, and cats.
 These include Zika virus, malaria, West Nile virus, dengue, chikungunya, yellow fever, encephalitis, tularemia, and dog heartworms (which occasionally infect cats).
 Not all of these diseases are currently present in the area, but anyone traveling may encounter them.